daniele-canavese/fingerprinting/README.md

-# Encryption agnostic classifiers of traffic originators andtheir application to anomaly detection
+# Encryption agnostic classifiers of traffic originators and their application to anomaly detection

 This is the repository for the paper _Encryption agnostic classifiers of traffic originators and their application to anomaly detection_ submitted to the _Computers & Electrical Engineering_ journal.